 The club shaft pointing to the mid spine and back is significant as it shows how the Single Plane swing is lead sided where the lead hip is forward throughout the entire golf swing through impact.

 As Moe Swings, notice how the club moves on an inwards path and hands move to a position in front of the trail shoulder approximately shoulder height.
 The Trail elbow moves to a position just behind around and in front of the trail hip.

 As Moe transitions, you see the lower body move forward into the lead knee as his hands move down into impact where the hands are ahead of their original starting position.

-Moe’s demonstrates the ideal rotation of the shoulders and hips showing how the arms move down and lead the hands into impact creating the ideal motion to through impact where Moe produced maximum speed at the ideal place and time – making him the greatest and most consistent ballstrikers to ever play the game.
+Moe’s demonstrates the ideal rotation of the shoulders and hips showing how the arms move down and lead the hands into impact creating the perfect motion to through impact where Moe produced maximum speed at the ideal place and time – making him the greatest and most consistent ball strikers to ever play the game.